Buying real estate in Uganda?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Bank of Uganda Uganda's central bank and the official reference for exchange rates.
-We used BoU's USD/UGX rates to convert all dollar prices into Uganda shillings.
-We anchored our February 2026 estimates to late January 2026 published rates.
+Bank of Uganda (BoU) It's Uganda's central bank and the standard reference for exchange rates.
+We used BoU's published UGX/USD rates to convert all dollar-quoted asking prices into Uganda shillings.
+We anchored all conversions in this article to BoU's early 2026 levels.

-Knight Frank Uganda A major international brokerage with verified, actively marketed listings.
-We used their live inventory to build price ranges by bedroom count and neighborhood.
-We treated asking prices as starting points and applied typical negotiation discounts.
+Knight Frank Uganda (listings) It's a major international brokerage with verified, actively marketed listings.
+We used Knight Frank's live inventory to build price ranges by bedroom count, neighborhood, and property type.
+We treated these as asking prices and applied a negotiation discount for realistic estimates.

-International Growth Centre A respected research organization with a fresh December 2025 study on Kampala property tax.
-We used their report to explain how property tax administration actually works in practice.
-We complemented official rules with real-world implementation insights.
+International Growth Centre (IGC) - Dec 2025 report It's a respected research organization with a fresh deep dive on Kampala property tax.
+We used it for context on how property tax administration actually works in Kampala on the ground.
+We used it to complement KCCA's official rule with real-world implementation details.